Family of Latino man fatally shot by a state trooper seeks answers

 Moran-Ruiz was pronounced dead at the scene.
 Jones reported that investigators found alcohol containers in the car and a machete under the driver seat.

 The trooper, Robert Kreczmer, suffered injuries to his lower extremities and was treated and released from the University of Maryland Shock Trauma Center that morning.
-Kreczmer has recovered from his injuries and is on administrative duties, said Maryland State Police spokesman Ron Snyder.
+Kreczmer has recovered from his injuries and is on administrative duties, Maryland State Police spokesman Ron Snyder said.

 Loved ones say that Moran-Ruiz was undocumented, that he had been deported several years ago and had come back to help care for his children.
-He was afraid of police and afraid of being deported again.
+He was afraid of police and of being deported again.

 Franca Muller Paz, a grass-roots organizer in Baltimore’s Latino community, said many immigrants are aware of numerous instances of police violence, but they also fear detention centers because of unsanitary conditions amid the pandemic and deaths in those facilities.